johnnymast/mysql_websocket_chat/CHANELOG.md

 ## 1.5 Add more security to the chats

+ - Patched in the database bug that was fixed in release v1.4.1 fixing #54.
+(Thanks to @badguyp)
  - Replaced all defines for cont in includes/config
  - Updated README.md documentation.
  - Added Docker support for the package.